 Yes.
 A number of companies have been fined for knowingly and unknowingly violating trade, export and financial compliance regulations.
 In 2018, 30 individuals and businesses were convicted; and $1,101,431,225 in fines, $9,642,496 in forfeitures, and 506 months of imprisonment were handed down by the Bureau of Industry and Security (BIS) alone.
 A list of recent OFAC actions can be found here.

 Generally speaking, screening should be performed for every export or financial transaction, domestic and foreign.
 Ideally, screening should include every party involved in the transaction, including the final end user, and the chain of individuals and businesses in-between.

-Screening should also be used for any type of contact, including visitors, employees, business associates, re-sellers, etc.—though the lists screened may vary for each of these purposes.
+Screening should also be take place for any type of contact, including visitors, employees, business associates, re-sellers, etc.—though the lists screened may vary for each of these purposes.
 Countries where exports are destined should also be screened to ensure they are not currently facing sanctions or embargoes.